 - Holistic healing programs

 Recovering from an addiction can be overwhelming, but you can make the process easier by finding the right support and help.
-At Red Oak Recovery®, you can get support for substance abuse disorders, trauma, and mental illnesses.
+At Red Oak Recovery, you can get support for substance use disorders, trauma, and mental illnesses.
 Our holistic healing program focuses on the entire person instead of only the addiction.
-Get more information about National Minority Mental Health Month 2019 and how we can help by contacting us today at 866-457-7590.
+Get more information about National Minority Mental Health Month 2019 and how we can help by contacting us today at 828.382.9699.